mebusy/notes/dev_notes/AI_CS188_CPS.md

 <h2 id="0a02d3b8f5cb85d83848b73ba2b78219"></h2>
 ### Genetic Algorithems

-Genetic algorithms are kind of local search in this case not one hypothesis but a bunch of pypothesis.
+Genetic algorithms are kind of local search in this case not one hypothesis but a bunch of hypothesis.
 And rather than just locally improving all of them , it is just mutation.

 You keep the best hypotheses at each step .
 In adition to just keeping the best one, you find pairs and you do cross-over , you made them (2 robots -> big robot ).